-- Aspects of U.S. federal income taxation relevant to U.S. Shareholders by reason of their particular circumstances (including potential application of the alternative minimum tax). - U.S. Shareholders subject to special treatment under the U.S. federal income tax laws, such as banks, financial institutions, insurance companies, broker-dealers or traders in securities. - U.S. Shareholders that are tax-exempt organizations and pension funds. - U.S. Shareholders that are former citizens or long-term residents of the United States. - U.S. Shareholders that are partnerships or entities treated as partnerships or other pass-through entities and persons who own the ordinary shares through such entities, and non-U.S. individuals or entities. - U.S. Shareholders that are real estate investment trusts or regulated investment companies. - U.S. Shareholders who own 10% or more of our outstanding voting shares, either directly or by attribution. - U.S. Shareholders who hold our ordinary shares as part of a hedging, straddle, integrated, or conversion transaction. - U.S. Shareholders who acquire their ordinary shares in a "compensatory transaction". - U.S. Shareholders whose "functional currency" for U.S. federal income tax purposes is not the U.S. dollar. - Any aspect of U.S. estate, gift, state, or local tax law, or any non-U.S. tax law.
+- Aspects of U.S. federal income taxation relevant to U.S. Shareholders by reason of their particular circumstances (including potential application of the alternative minimum tax); - U.S. Shareholders subject to special treatment under the U.S. federal income tax laws, such as banks, financial institutions, insurance companies, broker-dealers or traders in securities; - U.S. Shareholders that are tax-exempt organizations and pension funds; - U.S. Shareholders that are former citizens or long-term residents of the United States; - U.S. Shareholders that are partnerships or entities treated as partnerships or other pass-through entities and persons who own our shares through such entities, and non-U.S. individuals or entities; - U.S. Shareholders that are real estate investment trusts or regulated investment companies; - U.S. Shareholders who own 10% or more of our outstanding voting shares, either directly or by attribution; - U.S. Shareholders who hold our shares as part of a hedging, straddle, integrated, or conversion transaction; - U.S. Shareholders who acquire their shares of our capital stock in a "compensatory transaction"; - U.S. Shareholders whose "functional currency" for U.S. federal income tax purposes is not the U.S. dollar; and - Any aspect of U.S. estate, gift, state, or local tax law, or any non-U.S. tax law.

-The following summary does not address all of the tax consequences of owning or disposing of our ordinary shares to you based on your individual tax circumstances.
-Accordingly, you should consult your own tax advisor as to the particular tax consequences to you of owning or disposing of our ordinary shares, including the effects of applicable state, local, or non-U.S. tax laws and possible changes in the tax laws.
+The following summary does not address all of the tax consequences of owning or disposing of our shares to you based on your individual tax circumstances.
+Accordingly, you should consult your own tax advisor as to the particular tax consequences to you of owning or disposing of our shares, including the effects of applicable state, local, or non-U.S. tax laws and possible changes in the tax laws.

-Dividends Paid on the Ordinary Shares
+Dividends Paid on the Company's Shares

-Subject to the discussion below under "Passive Foreign Investment Company Status," a U.S. Shareholder, as defined above, will generally be required to include in gross income the amount of any distributions paid in respect of the ordinary shares to the extent that the distributions are paid out of our current or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
-We do not expect to maintain calculations of our earnings and profits under United States federal income tax principles.
-Therefore, if you are a U.S. Shareholder you should expect that the entire amount of any distribution generally will be reported as dividend income to you.
-The amount of the distribution would include any Israeli taxes withheld as part of the distributions.
+Subject to the discussion below under "Passive Foreign Investment Company Status," a U.S. Shareholder, as defined above, may be required to include in gross income the amount of any distributions made with respect of our shares (and any Israeli taxes withheld on such distributions) to the extent that the distributions are paid out of our current or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
+We do not calculate earnings and profits under United States federal income tax principles.

-Non-corporate U.S. Shareholders may qualify for preferential rates of taxation with respect to dividends on our ordinary stock if the dividends are "qualified dividend income".
-Qualified dividend income generally includes dividends paid by a U.S. corporation or a "qualified foreign corporation."
+Certain non-corporate U.S. Shareholders may qualify for preferential rates of taxation with respect to dividends on our capital stock if the dividends are "qualified dividend income".
+Qualified dividend income generally includes dividends paid by a U.S. corporation or a "qualified foreign corporation".
 A non-U.S. corporation, such as ours, generally will be considered to be a qualified foreign corporation if (i) our shares are readily tradable on an established securities market in the United States, or (ii) we are eligible for the benefits of a comprehensive U.S. income tax treaty determined to be satisfactory to the U.S. Department of the Treasury for purposes of this provision and which includes an exchange of information provision.
 The U.S. Department of the Treasury and the Internal Revenue Service have determined that the United States-Israel tax treaty is satisfactory for this purpose.
-In addition, the U.S. Department of the Treasury and the Internal Revenue Service have determined that ordinary shares are considered readily tradable on an established securities market if they are listed on an established securities market in the United States, such as the NASDAQ Global Select Market.
+In addition, the U.S. Department of the Treasury and the Internal Revenue Service have determined that our shares are considered readily tradable on an established securities market if they are listed on an established securities market in the United States, such as the Nasdaq Global Select Market.
 The information returns, reporting the dividends paid to U.S. Shareholders, will identify the amount of dividends eligible for the reduced rates.